TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 F1-F24 keys are all one key [Fnn] and are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]2x[Fnn]3x[ADD][EXE].
 Press [Up] to assign it to a [Dst][Num] key.

-The Keyboard has a Direct (to PC) Mode - use *dm* to toggle it On/Off.
+The Keyboard has a Direct (to PC) Mode - use the grey Pad [n] to toggle it On/Off.
 A Blue "D" indicator will show if it is on.
 Any character selected (shows in status bar), will be sent to the PC by pressing [EXE] - [ADD] is not necessary.
 If a character or more than one characters have been [ADD]ed they will only be sent after Direct Mode is switched off.
 -----------------------------------------------------------------------------------------------------------------------
 The Keyboard can be used to change various options by sending *option*value commands.
 If a number(s) is needed after the second * then pressing [ADD] is required.
 The [*Cm] key can also be used and then pressing the [Add] key after